 However, measurements of deployed 802.11 networks (such as R1-165927 and R1-162982 presented to 3GPP RAN1) show that in many deployments, the median RSSI over all Wi-Fi links is much lower than the median RSSI (=-48dBm) over all links in the 3GPP indoor model.
 Hence, any fair coexistence evaluations based on the 3GPP indoor model are not directly applicable to coexistence between LAA and 802.11 in deployments with low RSSI 802.11 links.
 The basis for 3GPP RAN1’s response to IEEE 802 is therefore invalid.

-IEEE 802 requests that 3GPP RAN1 re-evaluate the fairness of an LAA ED threshold of -72dBm on coexistence between LAA and 802.11 in a configuration that has a larger percentage of weak 802.11 links than what is currently assumed in the 3GPP indoor model.
-IEEE 802 suggests using the measurements from R1-165927 and R1-162982 as a basis for selection of simulation parameters.
-IEEE 802 further requests that 3GPP RAN1 undertake this evaluation before completing its work on LAA Rel.
-13. IEEE 802 understands that 3GPP RAN/RAN1 are currently focused on LAA Rel.
-14 and a solution in the context of Rel.
-14 might represent an acceptable compromise to IEEE 802.
+IEEE 802 requests that 3GPP RAN1 consider the fairness of an LAA ED threshold of -72dBm on coexistence between LAA and 802.11 in a configuration that has a larger percentage of weak 802.11 links than what is currently assumed in the 3GPP indoor model.
+IEEE 802 suggests using the measurements from R1-165927 and R1-162982 as a basis for selection of simulation parameters IEEE 802 would prefer that this issue is resolved before any coexistence issues occur.

 There is not consensus or resolution of the issue, LAA and IEEE 802.11 slot boundaries should align as accurately as possible to preserve spectral efficiency in unlicensed spectrum